CertifaiAI/classifai-blogs/0_Complete_Guide_To_Custom_Object_Detection_Model_With_Yolov5/ModelTraining/README.md

 ### Data Preparation
 #### Dataset Structure
-The structure of dataset should be same as the sample in this repository :
+The structure of dataset should be same as provided [dataset.zip](link-to-dataset) :
 ```
 .
 +-- dataset